SyneticNL/Hyral/README.md

 There are several guides available that should give you a head-start:

 * [Understanding Hyral](documentation/Guides/understanding-hyral.md)
 * [Getting started](documentation/Guides/getting-started.md)
 * [Configuring for multiple backend](documentation/Guides/multiple-backends.md)
 * [Creating your own transformer](documentation/Guides/creating-transformers.md)

-The guides assume you have read and understood the core concepts behind Hyral.